 We use your personal data for the following purposes: –

-• To inform you of news, events, activities and services running at St Vigor’s and St John’s
+- To inform you of news, events, activities and services running within The Benefice;

 4. What is the legal basis for processing your personal data?

-Explicit consent of the data subject so that we can keep you informed about news, events, activities and services and process your gift aid donations and keep you informed about diocesan events.
+- Explicit consent of the data subject so that we can keep you informed about news, events, activities and services and keep you informed about diocesan events.

 - the processing relates only to members or former members (or those who have regular contact with it in connection with those purposes); and